Peru 01-17 August 2026

 Arequipa - Chivay

-Colca Gorge
+Colca Canyon

-Driving day: 380 km, 7 hours
+Day's drive: 380 km, 7-8 hours

-Day trip to Lake Titicaca
+Day trip to Titicaca lake

-We will first visit the famous Uros floating islands, which the lake's inhabitants created by weaving reeds and on which they built their houses.
-The islands no longer have the glamour of the past due to tourism, but they remain an important attraction in Titicaca.
+The islands no longer have the glamour of the past due to tourism, but they remain an important attraction of Titicaca.

 Rainbow Mountains - Cusco

-Day drive 132 km, 4 ½ hours
+Day's drive: 132 km, 4 ½ hours

-Ascent course, 3 ½ km, +385 m, 2 hours
+Ascent: 3 ½ km, +305 m, 2 hours

 Tour of Cuzco